Louise-Ryan/GENE-FAM/README.md

 <li> <b> Removing duplicates options:</b> </li> </p>

 If you want to remove duplicates which may arise due to assembly error, set the $remove_duplicates variable on line 69 to "yes".
 This option will use BLAST on the mined protein annotations to create a percent identity matrix to identify potential duplicates.
 The duplicate on the largest contig is retained.
+If you do not wish to avail of this feature, please set this variable to "no".
 ```
 my $remove_duplicates = "no"; #Line 69
 ```
 </p>

-To specify the percentage identity threshold for which genes are considered duplicates, please set the following variable.
+To specify the percentage identity threshold for which genes are considered duplicates, please set the $duplicate_threshold variable on line 70.
 Note that this is a percentage corresponding to amino acid identity and should set to a number between 0 and 1.
 ```
 my $duplicate_threshold = 0.9; #Line 70
 ```
 </p>

-When identifying duplicates, the pipeline can make use of two distinct algoirithms - "pairwise" or "cluster".
-In the pairwise algorithm, duplicate pairs are identified as mutual best scoring hits in the percent identity matrix.
+<p>When identifying potential duplicates, the pipeline can make use of two distinct algorithms - "pairwise" or "cluster".</p>
+<p> In the <b>"pairwise"</b> algorithm, duplicate pairs are identified as mutual best scoring hits in the percent identity matrix.
 Note that more than 2 members may exist in a given pair, if each member shares the same maximum identity score.
 Mutual best scores are only considered pairs if they exceed the $duplicate_threshold set above.
-The member in each pair which is located on the longest contig is retained.
-In the "cluster" algorithm, genes which share percent identity greater than the user defined threshold are combined into clusters.
-The member in each cluster which is located on the longest contig is retained.
-To specify whether you want to use the "pairwise" or "cluster" algorithms, please set the $duplicate_type variable on line 71 as follows:
+The member in each pair which is located on the longest contig is retained. </p>
+<p> In the <b>"cluster"</b> algorithm, genes which share percent identity greater than the user defined threshold are combined into clusters.
+The member in each cluster which is located on the longest contig is retained. </p>
+<p>To specify whether you want to use the "pairwise" or "cluster" algorithms, please set the $duplicate_type variable on line 71 as follows:</p>

 ```
 my $duplicate_type = "cluster"; #Line 71
 ```
 </p>
 <br>

-<li> <b>Adjust the number of threads:</b> </li> </p>
+<li> <b>Adjusting the number of threads:</b> </li> </p>

-To increase the number of threads used for HMMER and BLAST , please adjust the $threads variable on line 74  accordingly.
+To increase the number of threads used for HMMER and BLAST, please adjust the $threads variable on line 74  accordingly.
 ```
 my $threads = 8; #Line 74
 ```